TREYCSE/Virtual_Detention_Frontend/README.md

       ]
     }
 <value> is a JSON number (whole or decimal), JSON string, or a JSON object that represents binary data (see the Encoding binary values section below for details). <list> is a list of such values.
 This format is similar to gRPC's ClassificationRequest and RegressionRequest protos.
 Both versions accept list of Example objects.

+## What is the Full Scope of the Project?

+### User Experience - The Virtual Detention Tutor

-## Milestones for Virtual Detention expansion!
+### Milestones for Virtual Detention expansion!
 How far could this project go?
 #### Phase 1:
 * Natural Language Question Answering with Tensorflow and BERT
 * Deploying full stack application with Tensorflow.js models